lynerlok/CalmWood-CPP/README.md

 # TO DO LIST

-1. Probabilities correction.

-2. Texturing.
+1. Texturing.

-3. User interface.
+2. User interface.

-4. System Integration.
+3. System Integration.

-5. Special animation than land/take off.
+4. Special animation than land/take off.

-6. Add other animals.
+5. Add other animals.

-7. Plants and Cells better integration.
+6. Plants and Cells better integration.

-18. User Interface.
+7. User Interface.

-19. Optimization ( graphical and code )
+8. Optimization ( graphical and code )